Eclectic-Sheep/sheeprl/howto/learn_in_atari.md

 ## Install Atari environments
-First we should install the Atari environments with:
+First, we should install the Atari environments with:

 ```bash
 pip install .[atari]